mikemeredith/mcmcOutput/README.md

 A range of constructor methods are provided covering common output formats, and window, print, plot, and summary methods are available.

+Some functions in the package are similar to functions in the `wiqid` and `saveJAGS` packages; the plan is to remove them from those packages, which will then Depend on `mcmcOutput`

 For more information see [here](https://mmeredith.net/blog/2020/storing_MCMC.htm).